srishtibhasin/srishtibhasin.github.io/_pages/interests2.md

 ---
-title: "Other Interests: Art"
+title: "Art"
-permalink: /interests2/
+permalink: /interests/
-intro:
+# intro:
-  - excerpt: 'Art has been a hobby of mine since a young age.
+#   - excerpt: 'Art has been a hobby of mine since a young age.
 In recent years I have focussed on acrylic paintings of nature.
 Please enjoy some of my works below.'
 gallery:
   - image_path: /assets/images/IMG_6951.JPG
     url: /assets/images/IMG_6951.JPG